stonepros/stone/doc/rados/operations/devices.rst

 You can query which storage devices are in use with::

-  ceph device ls
+  stone device ls

 You can also list devices by daemon or by host::

-  ceph device ls-by-daemon <daemon>
+  stone device ls-by-daemon <daemon>
-  ceph device ls-by-host <host>
+  stone device ls-by-host <host>

 For any individual device, you can query information about its location and how it is being consumed with::

-  ceph device info <devid>
+  stone device info <devid>

 Identifying physical devices
 ----------------------------